Ethical Enterprise Award and Early Ethical Entrepreneur Pitch Competition Winners Announced

-The Early Ethical Pitch Competition winner, which aims to support early social enterprises towards a pathway for further growth and success through funding and mentorship, was received by David Titeu from LinkMate.
-The former BioMedicine student, passionate about health and wellbeing, is currently using his family’s lived experience of mental health to implement LinkMate, an interactive app that connects people with much needed mental health support networks to end loneliness and provide support for those vulnerable to being isolated due to mental health struggles.
+The Early Ethical Pitch Competition winner, which aims to support early social enterprises towards a pathway for further growth and success through funding and mentorship, was received by David Titeu on behalf of Linkmate.
+The former biomedicine student, passionate about health and wellbeing, is currently using his family’s lived experience of mental health to implement Linkmate, an app that connects people with much-needed support networks to end loneliness and offers individuals an accessible gateway to social connection and feeling understood.

 The Ethical Enterprise Award Winner, Humanitix brings together business and charity in the best way possible with intuitive event management and ticketing platform that solves problems for event organisers and lowers costs, while also inspiring attendees to own the impact they’re making through their purchases.
 Event hosts can use Humanitix to promote and sell tickets to their events, and just by doing so, create tangible impact as 100% of the booking fee profits fund projects like education for disadvantaged kids.